 I Initial Recognition

-Financial assets (excluding trade receivables) and financial liabilities are initially measured at fair value.
+Financial assets (excluding trade receivables which are initially measured at transaction price) and financial liabilities are initially measured at transaction price.
 Transaction costs that are directly attributable to the acquisition or issue of financial assets and financial liabilities (other than financial assets and financial liabilities at fair value through profit and loss) are added to or deducted from the fair value of the financial assets or financial liabilities, as appropriate, on initial recognition.
 Transaction costs directly attributable to the acquisition of financial assets or financial liabilities at fair value through profit and loss are recognised immediately in the statement of profit and loss.

 However, trade receivables that do not contain a significant financing component are measured at transaction price under Ind AS 115 “Revenue from Contracts with Customers”.